 Caesar Phelps

 Caesar Phelps was enslaved at Forty Acres, the home of the Phelps family, for only six years, but leaves in his stead a crucial document in the history of slavery in the Connecticut River Valley—a letter, in his own voice.
 Caesar arrived at Forty Acres in March of 1770 at the age of 18, after Charles Phelps purchased him from William Williams in New Marlborough, Vermont close to the home of Charles’ father.
 [1] While living at Forty Acres, he suffered numerous health problems, especially wounds to his hand, which became frozen and later swollen, rendering it unusable.
 [2] His relationship with Peg, a woman also enslaved at Forty Acres, is unclear, but Charles Phelps noted that he showed a clear change in mood for the worse once she left Forty Acres in 1772.
 Charles Phelps sold Peg to a man in Bennington, Vermont, so that she could be united with her new husband.
 Charles later intended to sell Caesar in Boston, possibly because of his disability, but Caesar remained at the farmstead until 1776.
-Charles’ father, Charles Phelps Sr., suggested that he could take Caesar, offering Caesar an opportunity to make money for himself in a maple syrup business-- most slaves in the Connecticut River Valley were able to collect a small income for themselves by completing work for other families, which allowed them to make minor purchases such as clothing.
+Charles’ father, Charles Phelps Sr., suggested that he could take Caesar, offering Caesar an opportunity to make money for himself in a maple syrup business-- most of the people enslaved in the Connecticut River Valley were able to collect a small income for themselves by completing work for other families, which allowed them to make minor purchases such as clothing.

 However, the burgeoning military conflict in the area prevented Phelps Sr.’s plans from coming to fruition.
 In 1776, Charles Phelps sent Caesar in his place to fight in the Continental Army.
 It was common for white men, when called up to serve in the army, to send enslaved people as substitutes.
 Though enslaved soldiers would receive the same wages as their white counterparts, they were required to give half or more to their owner.
 Caesar, however, wrote to Charles in September of 1776, complaining that he had not received his wages.
 His letter reads: